donna6197/keepbookmarks/README.md

 ## back end installation and customisation

-cd to keepbookmarks\backend
+cd to keepbookmarks>backend\
-npm i
+npm i\
-Locate .\backend\db.config.js
+Locate backend>db.config.js\
-Change the HOST, USER, PASSWORD, DB, and PORT to match what you are using npm start to run backend
+Change the HOST, USER, PASSWORD, DB, and PORT to match what you are using\
+npm start to run backend

 ## front end installation and customisation

-cd to keepbookmarks\frontend
+cd to keepbookmarks>frontend\
-npm i
+npm i\
-Locate .\frontend\src\component\env.js
+Locate frontend>src>component>env.js\
-Change the url and port to the one you are using npm start to run frontend
+Change the url and port to the one you are using\
+npm start to run frontend